SchenbergZY/manual/book/features/apa.md

 ## Introduction

-Do you include references in your book, but you're tired of the default options available in Jupyter Book?
+Do you include references in your book, but you're tired of the default options available in a TeachBook / Jupyter Book v1?
 For example, the square-bracket style of citation and reference, where the first three letters of the name year are combined in a way that seems designed to minimize transparency?

 There is a solution!
 This extension allows you to have APA formatting in your book.